ndsev/zswag/README.md

 Using CMake, you can ...

 * 🌟run tests.
-* 🌟build the zswag wheels for Python != 3.8.
+* 🌟build the zswag wheels for a custom Python version.
 * 🌟[integrate the C++ client into a C++ project.](#c-client)

 The basic setup follows the usual CMake configure/build steps: